justinawcs/dove/README.md

  	break lines before symbols
- 	Flatten all toString to true one-liners add logs ability and log levels: use SLF4J with Log4J add recipts, give time and date of transaction history in dove folder
+ 	Flatten all toString to true one-liners add logs ability and log levels: use SLF4J with Log4J add receipts, give time and date of transaction history in dove folder change build type to maven, and flesh out